Skip to main content

 • Vector databases

 They act as the abstraction layer between a logical dataset and its physical storage.
 Extensible by design: You can write custom handlers to integrate Cognee with any database and database backend (AWS, Azure, GCP, local setups and etc.) without modifying core code.
 Dataset Database Handler Diagram In this diagram, we can see that each dataset is mapped to its own unique Neo4j graph database instance using a Neo4j Aura Dataset Database Handler.
-This connection is automatically resolved at runtime based on the authenticated user and dataset being accessed and is done when searching/creating/deleting or adding to a dataset.
+This connection is automatically resolved at runtime based on the authenticated user and dataset being accessed and is done when recalling, remembering, forgetting, creating, or otherwise modifying a dataset.

 If you’re using Cognee with ENABLE_BACKEND_ACCESS_CONTROL set to False, you don’t need to configure handlers.